kneehighspy/TriMod_2.0_Adapter/README.md

 Furthermore I didn't want to use SMD pin headers, because many people have problems soldering them.
 In addition I find these also somewhat expensive in the version with turned precision pins.

-So I decided not to use the VIA port device, which is replaced by the adapter, but to use the SMD version of WDC in form of the W65C22N.
+I therefore kept everything as compact as possible and placed the components quite close to each other.

-So I could already save some space.
 Then I replaced the standard IDC headers with MicroMatch connectors.
 They are a bit smaller, but use the same ribbon cable.

 And so the new TriMod 2.0 adapter was created.